 Tessa Clark, creator of the local Grind and Glaze womenswear line and a University of Cincinnati graduate, won the first competition of the premiere episode of season 17 of "Project Runway" that aired Thursday, March 14 on Bravo.

-The newest season of the fashion-focused reality competition series is being described as "the fashion evolution."
-Clark will compete against 15 other designers on the show for a grand prize of more than $250,000.
+The newest season of the fashion-focused reality competition series is described as "the fashion evolution."
+Clark is competing against 15 other designers on the show for a grand prize of more than $250,000.

 While at UC, Clark interned for Marchesa and VPL in New York City, and also worked worked at Michelle Boor Paris-Vienna in Paris, France.
 After graduating, Clark joined Idlewild, a high-end womenswear boutique in Over-the-Rhine, where she launched Grind and Glaze.

 When asked how "real" the competition was between the designers on "Project Runway" she said,"It's definitely real.
 I would do it again in a heartbeat."